The Blue Marble University Doctor of Naturopathic Medicine Degree (N.D.):

 What can’t you do?
 Don’t “practice medicine without a license”, don’t pretend to be a medical doctor, don’t treat patients as a “Doctor of Naturopathy” in the minority of states requiring naturopaths to be licensed.

 This does not mean you are barred from working in a clinical setting.
 But in States requiring licensure, in the clinical setting you are barred from using the “ND” designation or “Doctor”.
 Of course, your name tag could be “Medical Professional” or anything else assigned to you by the clinic, hospital, institution, or alternative medicine treatment center.
-The whole idea is that patients are not misled into believing you are a licensed physician or a licensed Doctor of Naturopathy.
-For any non-clinical setting you can always have a business card with Doctor of Naturopathy and advertise yourself as “Doctor” or “ND”, so long as the target audience are people other than patients.
+The whole idea is that patients are not misled into believing you are a licensed physician or a licensed Doctor of Naturopathic Medicine.
+For any non-clinical setting you can always have a business card with Doctor of Naturopathic Medicine and advertise yourself as “Doctor” or “ND”, so long as the target audience are people other than patients.

-You can even operate your own wellness clinic, although this depends upon your location, and in any event, it is always better to partner with a licensed physician or other health care provider, because of the opportunity to offer complementary and integrated health care.
+You can even operate your own wellness clinic, although this depends upon your location, and in any event, it is always better to partner with a licensed chiropractor or other health care provider, because of the opportunity to offer complementary and integrated health care.
 Every state and every country is different, so obviously, make your own investigation.

 Two Doctor of Naturopathic Medicine Programs: